 - Juan Zagal ( University of Chile)

-(poster) Yosinski J., Clune J., Hidalgo D., Nguyen S., Zagal J., Lipson H., "Generating Gaits for Physical Quadruped Robots: Evolved Neural Networks Vs. Local Parameterized Search", Proceedings of the Genetic and Evolutionary Computation Conference, 2011 (to appear).
+(poster) Yosinski J., Clune J., Hidalgo D., Nguyen S., Zagal J., Lipson H., "Generating Gaits for Physical Quadruped Robots: Evolved Neural Networks Vs. Local Parameterized Search", Proceedings of the Genetic and Evolutionary Computation Conference, 2011.